Electric-Coin-Company/zcash-light-client-ffi/README.md

 ### Swift Package Manager

-1. Build the framework as described above.
-2. Commit the result.
+#### Using CI

-3. Tag this commit with the new release version, (following semantic versioning).
+1. Tag the desired commit with the new release version, (following semantic versioning).
-4. Push the commit and tag to the remote repository.
+2. Push the tag to the remote repository.
+3. check that the github action has finished properly

+#### manually
+1. tag the commit to the remote repository
+2. run `make xcframework`
+3. get the xcframework.zip located inside products and get the sha256 using `shasum -a 256 products/libzcashlc.xcframework.zip | cut -d ' ' -f 1`
+4. don't commit the binaries to github!!!
+5. create a new Github release using the website or the Github CLI
+6. make sure to include the `libzcashlc.xcframework.zip` file and the checksum in the release notes

 ## License